-In the US, Tocilizumab (tocilizumab systemic) is a member of the drug class interleukin inhibitors and is used to treat Cytokine Release Syndrome, Giant Cell Arteritis, Juvenile Idiopathic Arthritis, Rheumatoid Arthritis and Systemic Sclerosis.
+In the US, Tocilizumab (tocilizumab systemic) is a member of the drug class interleukin inhibitors and is used to treat Cytokine Release Syndrome, Giant Cell Arteritis, Juvenile Idiopathic Arthritis, Rheumatoid Arthritis, Still's Disease and Systemic Sclerosis.

 ATC (Anatomical Therapeutic Chemical Classification)